kindredresearch/SenseAct/README.md

 1. `cd SenseAct`
 1. `pip install -e .` or `pip3 install -e .` depends on your setup

+To replicate experimental results from the paper please install the tag v0.1.1 from the git repo.
+1. `git fetch --all --tags`
+1. `git checkout tags/v0.1.1`

 Additional instruction for installing [OpenAI Baselines](https://github.com/openai/baselines) needed for running the [advanced examples](examples/advanced) is given in the [corresponding readme](examples/).

 ### Additional installation steps for Dynamixel-based tasks (Linux only)